 attrs will attach a

-__setattr__ method to your class that raises a
+__setattr__ method to your class that raises an

 $ pyperf timeit --rigorous \ -s "import attr; C = attr.make_class('C', ['x', 'y', 'z'], slots=True)" \ "C(1, 2, 3)" ........................................
 Median +- std dev: 378 ns +- 12 ns $ pyperf timeit --rigorous \ -s "import attr; C = attr.make_class('C', ['x', 'y', 'z'], slots=True, frozen=True)" \ "C(1, 2, 3)" ........................................
 Median +- std dev: 676 ns +- 16 ns

-So on my notebook the difference is about 300 nanoseconds (1 second is 1,000,000,000 nanoseconds).
+So on a laptop computer the difference is about 300 nanoseconds (1 second is 1,000,000,000 nanoseconds).
 It’s certainly something you’ll feel in a hot loop but shouldn’t matter in normal code.
 Pick what’s more important to you.